cncf/tag-app-delivery/operator-wg/whitepaper/11_Related_Work.md

 Michael Hausenblas and Stefan Schimanski wrote a book about Programming Kubernetes, which provides deeper insights into client-go, custom resources, but also about writing operators.

 Ref: Michael Hausenblas and Stefan Schimanski, Programming Kubernetes: Developing Cloud-Native Applications, First edition.
 (Sebastopol, CA: O’Reilly Media, 2019).

+Google provided a blog post about best practices for building Kubernetes Operators and stateful apps.
+Some of the advisories of this post take place in the best practices section of the whitepaper (https://cloud.google.com/blog/products/containers-kubernetes/best-practices-for-building-kubernetes-operators-and-stateful-apps).

 Many documents describe capability levels of operators, which should describe the maturity of an operator.
 As there could be the case that an operator which supports all features of the highest level is not capable of some lower-level features, this document covers rather capabilities instead of capability levels.
 The capabilities used for defining capability levels were taken into consideration for this document.